SWIC-Web-Dev/11-elections/README.md

 ### Code Walkthrough Preparation

-For your screencast presentation, select one function and prepare to discuss:
+For your screencast presentation, select one function and discuss:

 1. The problem it solves
 2. Your implementation approach
 3. Key JavaScript concepts used
 4. How you maintained immutability

-5. Edge cases you considered
-6. How you might improve it further
+You will show your code and explain your thought process.
+Remember to practice speaking clearly and explaining your code step by step.

 ### Learning Outcomes

 - What are your key takeaways from this assignment?
 - How do you plan to apply what you've learned?
+Might it be helpful for the upcoming project?
 - What topics would you like to explore further?
-- How has this changed your approach to working with data?

 Remember: Be honest about your AI usage - the goal is to learn how to effectively combine AI tools with your own understanding to solve problems.